harness/developer-hub/docs/platform/11_Triggers/selective-stage-execution-using-triggers.md

     ![](./static/selective-stage-execution.png)

-3. When you create a [custom trigger](/docs/platform/triggers/trigger-deployments-using-custom-triggers/), in the **Configuration** tab, select the stages you want to execute.
+3. When you create a trigger, in the **Configuration** tab, select the stages you want to execute.

    ![](./static/select-stage-to-execute.png)